-- developing a Procurement strategy and adopting appropriate best practice contracting and Procurement principles, policies, processes and procedures for all goods, services and works by Council, will enhance achievement of Council objectives such as sustainable and socially responsible Procurement; bottom-line cost savings, supporting local economies; achieving innovation; and better services for communities. - the elements of best practice applicable to Local Government Procurement incorporate: - o broad principles covering ethics, honesty, responsibility and accountability; - guidelines giving effect to those principles; - a system of delegations (i.e. the authorisation of officers to approve and undertake a range of functions in the Procurement process); - Procurement processes, with appropriate procedures covering minor, simple Procurement to high value, more complex Procurement; and - o a professional approach.
+- developing a procurement strategy and adopting appropriate best practice contracting and procurement principles, policies, processes and procedures for all goods, services and works required by Council, will enhance achievement of Council objectives such as: - sustainable and socially responsible procurement;

-Council's Procurement activities:
+- cost savings; - supporting the local economy; - achieving innovation; and - o better services for our communities. - the elements of best practice applicable to Local Government procurement incorporate: - o broad principles covering ethics, honesty, responsibility and accountability; - guidelines giving effect to those principles; - a system of delegations (i.e. the authorisation of officers to approve and undertake a range of functions in the procurement process); - Procurement processes, with appropriate procedures covering minor, simple procurement to high value, more complex procurement; and - o a professional approach.

-- support Council's Corporate Strategies, aims and objectives including but not limited to those related to Sustainability, protection of the environment, and corporate social responsibility including Fair Trade products; - span the whole life cycle where appropriate, from initial concept to the end of the useful life, including disposal, or the end of a service contract; - achieve value for money and quality in the acquisition of goods, services and works by Council; - demonstrate that public money has been well spent; - be conducted, and are seen to be conducted, in an impartial, fair and ethical manner;
+Council's procurement activities:

-- seek continual improvement including innovative and technological initiatives such as electronic Tendering processes to reduce activity cost; - minimise environmental impact; - generate and support business in the local community; and - ensure Council Staff are adequately trained in Contract Management, Procurement processes and procedures as it relates to Tendering, contracts and the Australian Competition and Consumer Laws.
+- support Council's Corporate Strategies, aims and objectives including but not limited to those related to Sustainability, protection of the environment, and corporate social responsibility including Fair Trade products; - span the whole life cycle where appropriate, from initial concept to the end of the useful life, including disposal, or the end of a service contract; - achieve value for money and quality in the acquisition of goods, services and works by Council; - will demonstrate that public money has been well spent; - will be conducted, and are seen to be conducted, in an impartial, fair and ethical manner; - seek continual improvement including innovative and technological initiatives such as electronic Tendering processes to reduce activity cost; - will minimise or preferably have a positive environmental impact; - will generate and support business in the local community; and ensure Council Staff are adequately trained in Contract Management, procurement processes and procedures as it relates to Tendering, contracts and the Australian Competition and Consumer Laws.